 The Pacheco collaboration reveals Nunes’ approach to this fight.
 Rather than relying solely on her own extensive experience, she’s seeking specific intelligence about Harrison’s tendencies, habits, and areas of potential exploitation.
 Nunes has always been a student of the game despite her natural physical gifts, and her willingness to bring in Pacheco suggests she understands that Harrison presents unique challenges that previous opponents did not.

 Physically, Nunes faces the standard questions that accompany any comeback from extended retirement.
-She’s 37 years old, hasn’t competed in over two and a half years, and will be facing a champion in her athletic prime.
+She’s 37 years old, hasn’t competed since UFC 289, and will be facing a champion in her athletic prime.
 Ring rust is real, and the adjustments fighters make to compensate for aging bodies can diminish the explosiveness that defined their peaks.
 Nunes’ knockout power was legendary throughout her career, but whether it remains at that level after this layoff is genuinely unknown.

 Her motivation, however, has never been questioned.
 Nunes retired as champion because she’d accomplished everything she set out to achieve.
 She returns now specifically because Harrison represents unfinished business that retirement couldn’t resolve.
 This isn’t a fighter coming back for money or attention.
 It’s a legend seeking the one victory that would remove any lingering doubt about her status as the greatest women’s MMA fighter in history.